Parkitect: Reception

-The game received "generally positive reviews", according to review aggregator Metacritic.
+The game received "generally positive reviews", according to review aggregator website Metacritic.
 Alex Donaldson of VG247 praised the game, claiming that the game is connected "to the first two sprite-based RCT games [as] Planet Coaster [is connected] to the later 3D entries."
 Two years after Parkitect's release on Early Access, Ellen McGrody of PC Gamer noted that the game "has grown from a simple recreation of the isometric rollercoaster sim to an evolution of it".
 Right before the game's release, Matt Wales of Eurogamer wrote that the game already possessed a "thriving" modding scene.